Bispectrum as Baryon Acoustic Oscillation Interferometer: Introduction

-{\sl Simulations.--} We now explore the power of our interferometric approach to constrain the BAO scale in simulations.
-We measure halo power and bispectra from four $z=0.55$ MockBOSS halo catalogs \cite{Sunayamaa:2015aba} with box size $L = 4000\,{\rm Mpc}/h$ and particle mass $m_p = 6.8 \times 10^{10}\,{\rm M}_\odot/h$ using a friends-of-friends (FOF) finder with linking length $0.168$.
-Our threshold halo mass is $M_{\rm h}\ge 10^{13}\,{\rm M}_\odot/h$ (100 particles in the FOF group), giving number density $3.8 \times 10^{-4} h^3/ {\rm Mpc}^{3}$.
+{\sl Simulations.--} Motivated by the above perturbative analysis, we now explore the power of our interferometric approach to constrain the BAO scale in full $N$-body simulations, which accurately solve for the nonlinear structure formation giving rise to the bispectrum.
+We measure halo power spectra and bispectra from four $z=0.55$ MockBOSS halo catalogs \cite{Sunayamaa:2015aba} with box size $L = 4000\,{\rm Mpc}/h$ and particle mass $m_p = 6.8 \times 10^{10}\,{\rm M}_\odot/h$ using a friends-of-friends (FOF) finder with linking length $0.168$.
+Our threshold halo mass is $M_{\rm h}\ge 10^{13}\,{\rm M}_\odot/h$ (100 particles in the FOF group), giving number density $n = 3.8 \times 10^{-4} h^3/ {\rm Mpc}^{3}$.
 Our halo sample is thus roughly matched to the number density ($3 \times 10^{-4} h^3/ {\rm Mpc}^{3}$) and average redshift ($z=0.57$) of the BOSS CMASS galaxy sample \cite{2013AJ....145...10D}.
 To measure $B(k_1,\delta,\theta)$ and $P(k)$ from the halo catalog, we use an FFT-based algorithm \citep{2015JCAP...05..007B} with aliasing correction via interlacing \citep{2016MNRAS.460.3624S}.

-Constraining power differs between constructive and destructive configurations, so we focus on ten triangle configurations shown in Fig.~\ref{fig:delta_theta_rms}: seven constructive ($c_1,\cdots,c_7$) and three destructive ($d_1,d_2,d_3$).
-We ignore the maximum-amplitude configurations with $\theta=\pi$; these correspond to three collinear points in Fourier space, suggesting they are less independent from the power spectrum.
+Constraining power differs between constructive and destructive configurations, so we focus on ten triangle configurations shown in Fig.~\ref{fig:delta_theta_rms}: seven constructive ($c_1,\dots,c_7$) and three destructive ($d_1,d_2,d_3$).
+We ignore the maximum-amplitude configurations with $\theta=\pi$; these correspond to three collinear points in Fourier space, suggesting they are less independent from the power spectrum \cite{2017JCAP...06..022C}.
+Additionally, the small values of $k_3 \sim 10^{-3}\,h/{\rm Mpc}$ for these configurations make them subject to cosmic variance in practice, as there are few modes this large in typical surveys (e.g. BOSS or DESI).